TooTallNate/node-icy/README.md

 supported (or at least configurable) in the http header for the JavaScript HTTP rewrite (v0.12 of node?).

-The other big difference is that it passes an `icecast.Reader` instance instead of a `http.ClientResponse` instance to the "response" event callback, so that the "metadata" events are automatically parsed and the raw audio stream it output without the Icecast bytes.
+The other big difference is that it passes an `icy.Reader` instance instead of a `http.ClientResponse` instance to the "response" event callback, so that the "metadata" events are automatically parsed and the raw audio stream it output without the ICY bytes.

 Also see the [`request()`](#request) and [`get()`](#get) convenience functions.